 Ian Pullum has a family history of eye care and has been working in the industry for over 40 years; his brother is an optometrist and father used to manufacture lenses and spectacles from prescriptions.
 Originally from Romford in Essex, Ian married and moved to Cornwall in 1978; he worked in Batemans in Falmouth and turned self-employed in 2012.
-Ian was previously a Trustee for iSightCornwall for seven years, after a break he has chosen to stand again for a further seven years.
+Ian was previously a Trustee for iSightCornwall for seven years, after a break, he has chosen to stand again for a further seven years.
 He enjoys football, cricket and rugby, classical music and opera, photography, travel, theatre and walking.
-His late wife Jane was heavily involved with the charity, running monthly session at The Sight Centre, in her memory Ian has remained a committed member of the Board.
+His late wife Jane was heavily involved with the charity, running monthly sessions at The Sight Centre, in her memory Ian has remained a committed member of the Board.

 Joe returned to the board in 2016 after a year’s absence.
 Joe is visually impaired and will be well known to most of you as a regular part of the Helston Shooting Club, the VIP Facebook group and the Young at Heart Club.
 Joe represents the views of visually impaired people across Cornwall.

 Stephen was born in London but moved to the Lizard peninsula in 1964.
 After leaving the local Grammar School, Stephen spent a short spell working for a local garage before gaining an apprenticeship with British Telecom at the Goonhilly Satellite Earth Station.
 Stephen’s eye condition, Retinitis Pigmentosa, led to him leaving his employment with British Telecom in 1993.